serine/litlog/README.md

            -n (--note) - add notes to buffer

            -s (--show) [OPTIONS]
-                       N (notes) - show buffering notes so far L (location) - show location of the log file with notes
+                       T (text) - show buffering notes so far L (location) - show location of the log file with notes

            -w (--write) [OPTIONS]
-                       A (all) - write notes with history to the log file H (history) - write just the history to the log file N (notes) - write just the notes to the log file
+                       A (all) - write notes with history to the log file C (commands) - write just the history to the log file N (notes) - write just the notes to the log file
 ```